-The San Ramon Police Department is committed to child safety and provides CAR SEAT INSPECTIONS BY APPOINTMENT ONLY at 2401 Crow Canyon Road,
+The San Ramon Police Department is committed to child safety and provides car seat inspections BY APPOINTMENT ONLY on Mondays and Wednesdays.
+Hours vary by day.

 Resident - $25, per vehicle inspected